hyperledger/iroha/tools/swarm/README.md

 - `-i, --image <NAME>`: Specifies the Docker image used by the peer services.
   - By default, the image is pulled from Docker Hub if not cached.
   - Pass the `--build` option to build the image from a Dockerfile instead.
-  - *Swarm only guarantees that the Docker Compose configuration it generates is compatible with the same Git revision it is built from itself.
-Therefore, if the specified image is not compatible with the version of Swarm you are running, the generated configuration might not work.*
+  - **Note:** Swarm only guarantees that the Docker Compose configuration it generates is compatible with the same Git revision it is built from itself.
+Therefore, if the specified image is not compatible with the version of Swarm you are running, the generated configuration might not work.

 - `-b, --build <DIR>`: Builds the image from the Dockerfile in the specified directory.
   - Do not rebuild if the image has been cached.
   - The provided path is resolved relative to the current working directory.

-- `-C, --no-cache`: Always pull or rebuild the image even if it is cached locally.
+- `    --no-cache`: Always pull or rebuild the image even if it is cached locally.

 - `-o, --out-file <FILE>`: Sets the path to the target Compose configuration file.
   - If the file exists, the app will prompt its overwriting.